Send the link below via email or IMCopy

 From 1830-60, around 2,500 slaves a year used the U.R.

-Levi Coffin was a Quaker founder of the U.R.
+Levi Coffin was a Quaker and is considered the founder of the U.R.

-Calvin Fairbanks--17 years for delivering runaway slaves to Levi Coffin
+Calvin Fairbanks-- sentenced to 17 years for delivering runaway slaves to Levi Coffin

 African Americans faced harsher penalties